chengdazhi/Deformable-Convolution-V2-PyTorch/README.md

 ## Introduction

+This repo is for reproducing Deformable ConvNets V2 results on pytorch.
+Code is based on mmdetection.

 mmdetection is an open source object detection toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).

 ![demo image](demo/coco_test_12510.jpg)

 ### Major features

+- **Deformable ConvNets V2**

+  Supports Deformable ConvNets V2, including (modulated) Deformable Convolution and (modulated) Deformable RoI Pooling Operators.

 - **Modular Design**